chase-lab/biodiv-patterns-course-2024/week 1/1 - Monday/readme.md

 The primary objective of Monday will be to introduce students to the second half of the module--modelling biodiversity.
 Some of the work you'll do before we meet on Monday (we don't start until Monday afternoon).
 Then we'll discuss key concepts that we cover in the second half of the module: biodiversity patterns and processes for its maintenance, the types of models we use to describe patterns and understand processes, working our way to the key concept for the week-- metacommunities.
 A metacommunity is just an expansion of a community (a local patch) in time and space.
 Coexistence in metacommunities is influenced both by local processes (e.g., competition, predation) and by regional processes (dispersal) and characteristics (habitat heterogeneity).
 Although somewhat abstract, the metacommunity concept forms the basis for thinking about the maintenance of biodiversity across space and time.

 ## Part 1.1.
-Read a scientific article published in Science or Nature within since 2020 with biodiversity in the title.
+Read a scientific article published in Science or Nature since 2020 with biodiversity in the title.

 [Use this query](https://europepmc.org/search?query=%28JOURNAL%3A%22Science%20%28New%20York,%20N.Y.%29%22%20OR%20JOURNAL%3A%22Nature%22%29%20AND%20%28TITLE%3A%22Biodiversity%22%29%20AND%20%28PUB_TYPE%3A%22Journal%20Article%22%20OR%20PUB_TYPE%3A%22article-commentary%22%20OR%20PUB_TYPE%3A%22research-article%22%20OR%20PUB_TYPE%3A%22protocol%22%20OR%20PUB_TYPE%3A%22rapid-communication%22%20OR%20PUB_TYPE%3A%22product-review%22%29%20AND%20%28FIRST_PDATE%3A%5B2020%20TO%202024%5D%29&page=1&sortBy=CITED%2Bdesc) to chose your article, though make sure it is a research (or review) article (not a news, comment, or perspective piece).
 Come prepared to give a brief (2-3 minute) synopsis to the class on Monday afternoon.
 Your synopsis should include "what" aspect of biodiversity is studied, and what the major contribution of the article was.

 ## Part 1.2.
 Sampling tree metacommunities in Halle Forests.
 (You can do this over the weekend, or anytime before 12.00 on Monday, January 8)